nanogchen/polyGraft/README.md

 1. generate the substrate lattice, and import polymer (gro and itp files);
 2. generate the structure (gro file) and topology (itp file) using polyGraft.

-Using PEO-grafted gold nanoparticle as an example, the code is (MUST use under examples directory):
+Using PEO-grafted gold nanoparticle as an example (poly-g-hard), the code is (MUST use under examples directory):
 ```python
 #!/bin/env python